Chris Stapleton may go down as one of the best pure vocalists in country music history.

-With that being said, many believe that one of his best performances was during the most recent Super Bowl, when he put together one of the most impressive National Anthem renditions the Super Bowl has ever seen at State Farm Stadium in Glendale, Arizona.
+With that being said, many believe that one of his best performances was during last year’s Super Bowl, when he put together one of the most impressive National Anthem renditions the Super Bowl has ever seen at State Farm Stadium in Glendale, Arizona.

 Seriously, when you have Philadelphia Eagles head coach Nick Sirianni AND offensive lineman Jason Kelce crying while performing the song, you know you’re doing something right.